 2. Attend events on Main Street

-On the Saturday of the stroll, Main Street is closed off for pedestrians for an array of activities.
+On the Saturday of the stroll, Main Street is closed off to drivers, so pedestrians can participate in the festivities.
 Costumed carolers will be on hand to bring forth holiday cheer.
 An ugly sweater competition, a Christmas market, cookie decorating, ice carving displays, an art show silent auction and special tours are also on deck.

 3. See the Christmas trees

-Starting the day after Thanksgiving, hundreds of 7-foot Christmas trees line the streets of downtown Nantucket.
-But the king of the forest is the 20-foot tree at the top of Main Street.
+Starting the day after Thanksgiving, hundreds of 7-foot Christmas trees, creatively decorated by local schools and businesses, line the streets of downtown Nantucket.
+But the king is the 20-foot tree at the top of Main Street.
 Each year, a local artist is chosen to decorate this tree, which also has magic powers: it talks to anyone who visits the Stroll on Saturday.

 4. Meet Santa